Democrats' bid for new Trump impeachment witnesses likely to fall short

 Trump’s acquittal would allow him to claim vindication just as the Democratic Party holds its first nominating contest for the Nov.
 3 election in Iowa on Monday.

-Trump held a rally in Des Moines, Iowa, on Thursday night and slammed the trial, calling it an effort by Democrats to overthrow his 2016 election victory.
+Trump held a rally in Des Moines, Iowa, on Thursday and slammed the trial, calling it an effort by Democrats to overthrow his 2016 election victory.

 “They want to nullify your ballots, poison our democracy and overthrow the entire system of government,” Trump said.

-GRAPHIC-Impeachment of U.S. President Donald Trump tmsnrt.rs/30NregM
+GRAPHIC: Impeachment of U.S. President Donald Trump tmsnrt.rs/30NregM

-The two sides also sparred over the unnamed government official whose whistleblower complaint about Trump’s dealings with Ukraine spurred the drive to remove him from office.
+The two sides also sparred over the unnamed government official whose whistleblower complaint about Trump’s dealings with Ukraine spurred the drive for his removal.

-Trump and some other Republicans have pressed for months to unmask the intelligence official who filed the report and have tried to paint that person as a partisan figure working with Democrats to destroy Trump’s presidency.
+Trump and some other Republicans have pressed for months to unmask the intelligence official who filed the report and have tried to paint the individual as a partisan figure working with Democrats to destroy Trump’s presidency.

-The government has provided security to the whistleblower in response to security threats, according to the person’s lawyers.
+The government has provided security to the whistleblower in response to security threats, the individual’s lawyers have said.

-On Thursday, the issue boiled to the surface again when U.S. Chief Justice John Roberts, who is presiding over the trial, refused to read a question from Republican Senator Rand Paul that included the name of a person that right-wing media have accused of being the whistleblower.
-Paul is one of several Republicans, including Trump, who have posted social-media links to some of those news articles.
+On Thursday, the issue boiled to the surface again when Roberts refused to read a question from Republican Senator Rand Paul that included the name of a person right-wing media have accused of being the whistleblower.

+Paul is one of several Republicans, including Trump, who have posted social media links to some of those news articles.

 “The presiding officer declines to read the question as submitted,” Roberts said.
 He had rejected a similar question the day before.

-Paul said his question, which asked whether that person worked with a member of Democratic Representative Adam Schiff’s staff to impeach Trump, was not meant to unmask the whistleblower.
+Paul said his query whether the individual named had worked with a member of Democratic Representative Adam Schiff’s staff to impeach Trump was not meant to unmask the whistleblower.

 Democrats disagreed.